 Photo credit: @tsnap101

 Makita and Tyler live to travel, and they always ship their skateboards first.
 Tyler began snapping photos of Makita cruising through her hometown of Oceanside and rolling around the island of Maui.
 The couple shared the pictures of her progress with family and friends, then on social media.
 Soon thereafter Makita got her first skateboard sponsor: @kotalongboards.
-One of Tyler’s shots was even recently used in a Billabong Womens ad campaign.
+One of Tyler’s shots was even recently used in a Billabong Womens ad campaign.“I’m not a pro, but skatebaording has given me the freedom to live again,” says Makita.

 “It’s been a rough few years, but we made it through the hardest parts,” says Makita’s boyfried, Tyler.
 “I’ve watched her struggle through what no human should have to go through.
 Insane things that no one will ever know but us.
 No matter how hard it got, she just got more beautiful.”